 In addition to this information, we also provide the big picture; a) the number of homes in their neighborhood that are currently on the market, b) under contract, c) pending and solds that aren’t necessarily their competition, d) average days on market, and e) distressed or new construction that may impact the local market.
 We calculate an absorption rate, which is the number of months it would take to sell the current inventory of homes based on the current sold properties per month.
 This gives the sellers an idea of how long they can expect to be on the market.
 All this information allows the seller to understand the market across the board for their neighborhood.

 Some would argue it is an information overload, but we feel strongly that if a seller is going to jump into this market, they need all the information available to make an informed decision, particularly where they should price their home.

-So the bottom line is in order for a seller to price their home to sell they need all the information available to make an informed decision.
-This is not the time to "test the market" if you truly need to sell.
+So the bottom line is when pricing your home to sell, sellers need all the information available to make an informed decision.
+This is not the time to “test the market” if you truly need to sell.